eddmann/serverless-fargate/README.md

   # (optional) name used for the provisoned cluster; an auto-generated name by CloudFormation is used if not supplied.
   clusterName: my-cluster-name

+  # (optional) enable CloudWatch Container Insights for the provisoned cluster; if specified this overrides the account-level setting.
+  containerInsights: true

   # (optional) default memory you wish to allocate to each task (if not supplied at the task level) - defaults to 0.5GB.
   # https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#task_size
   memory: '0.5GB'